We must become somebody who seeks and finds God in all things and at all times, in all places, in all company, and in all ways.

-This is a place for intellectual rebellions, wandering minds, and the thoughts that don’t fit neatly into words—but which insist on being heard.
+This is a place for intellectual revolutions, wandering minds, and the thoughts that don’t fit neatly into words—but which insist on being heard.
 I think deeply, feel fully, and try to gesture toward truth, like a finger pointing at the moon.

 I’m Paul.